 Cataract surgery is the most common surgical procedure in the world, with approximately 22 million cataract surgeries performed worldwide in 2020, including 3.7 million in the United States.
 A cataract is a loss of transparency in the normally clear lens of the eye that can cause blurry or hazy vision, significantly interfering with daily activities and affecting quality of life.
 Cataracts increase in prevalence with age and develop in approximately 50% of individuals by age 60 affecting both eyes 80-90% of the time and requiring surgery to restore vision in most cases.
 During cataract surgery, the patient's natural lens is replaced with a clear artificial lens called an intraocular lens ("IOL").
 There are two broad categories of IOLs used, conventional and premium.
-Based on the category of IOL used, cataracts surgeries can be differentiated as either conventional or premium procedures.
-In conventional cataract surgery, patients receive conventional monofocal IOLs that are designed to provide vision at one distance, and do not correct for corneal astigmatism and presbyopia.
-Nearly all conventional IOL patients therefore will need spectacles to attain their best vision after surgery.
-With premium cataract surgery, patients receive premium IOLs designed to correct for corneal astigmatism and/or presbyopia and therefore to provide for reduced spectacle dependence.
-Because 60% of cataract patients rate being spectacle free after cataract surgery as extremely important, we believe the premium IOL market is underpenetrated as only 11% and 14% of the total procedures worldwide and in the United States in 2020, respectively, were premium procedures.
-However, according to MarketScope, the premium IOL market represented 37% of the total IOL market for 2020, due to higher lens pricing, and is projected to grow significantly faster.
-According to MarketScope, the premium IOLs market was an approximately \$1.4 billion market worldwide in 2020, and while worldwide cataract procedure volumes were down approximately 25% due to t reimbursement because patients are required to pay out-of-pocket to cover the full or incremental costs of premium cataract procedures (depending on the country), while healthcare payors typically cover the full cost of conventional cataract procedures.
+Based on the category of IOL used, cataracts surgers can be differentiated as either conventional or premium procedures.
+In conventional cataract surgery, patients receive conventional IOL patients therefore will need spectacles to attain their best vision after surgery.
+With premium cataract surgery, patients receive premium IOLs designed to correct for corneal astigmatism and presbyopia.
+Nearly all conventional IOL patients rate being spectacle free after cataract surgery as extremely important, we believe the premium IOL market is underpenetrated as only 11% and 14% of the total procedures worldwide and in the United States in 2020, respectively, were premium procedures.
+However, according to MarketScope, the premium IOL market represented 37% of the total IOL market tor 2020, due to higher lens pricing, and is projected to grow will worldwide cataract surgery bandemic, the total procedures was unchanged from 2019.
+This market is expected to grow at a compound annual growth rate ("CAGR") of 14% from 2020 to 2026, relative to an approximately \$2.3 billion market is expected to grow at a compound annual growth rate ("CAGR") of 14% from 2020 to 2026, relative to an approximately \$2.3 billion market is expected to grow at a compound annual growth rat reimbursement because patients are required to pay out-of-pocket to cover the full or incremental costs of premium cataract procedures (depending on the country), while healthcare payors typically cover the full cost of conventional cataract procedures.